 The bill H. 4387 aims to amend Section 23-23-150 of the South Carolina Code of Laws, which pertains to the adjudication of allegations of law enforcement officer misconduct reported to the South Carolina Criminal Justice Academy.
-The proposed changes include limiting prosecutorial discretion for certain types of misconduct allegations, specifically those outlined in subsection (A)(3)(g)-(m), and requiring law enforcement agencies to provide additional information in their written reports when they choose not to prosecute allegations of misconduct.
-Agencies must now explain in detail why they believe the allegations can no longer be proven by a preponderance of evidence and have their agency head present this rationale at the next council meeting.
+The proposed changes include limiting prosecutorial discretion for certain types of misconduct allegations, specifically those outlined in subsections (A)(3)(g)-(m), and requiring law enforcement agencies to provide additional information in their written reports when they choose not to prosecute allegations of misconduct.
+Agencies must now explain in detail why they believe the allegations can no longer be proven by a preponderance of evidence and have their heads appear at the next council meeting to discuss these decisions.

 Latest Version: 23-23-150